Working Memory: Long-Term Strategies & Supports for Diverse Learners

 “Say it back” or summarize

 If your learner struggles with retaining instructions, you might find the “say it back” strategy to be an effective way to help them retain steps.
-When you provide instructions, follow up by asking your teen or young adult, “Now, what are you supposed to do?”
+When you provide instructions, follow up by asking, “Now, what are you supposed to do?”
 By asking them to summarize or say the instructions back, you’re increasing the probability that they’ll remember the information.
 You can ask them to repeat it if necessary or have them continue to say the instruction aloud as they complete the task’s steps.

 Teach when and how to ask for help

-When working memory deficits go unaddressed, some teens and young adults begin to use inappropriate or challenging behavior to compensate.
-Over time, many students with diverse learning needs can use refusals, aggression, delay tactics, or physical aggression when frustrated or avoiding complex tasks.
-If your child engages in challenging behaviors tied back to working memory, it’s important to focus on teaching a more appropriate replacement behavior.
-Teach your learner when and how to ask an adult for help – in a more appropriate way than using challenging behavior.
+When working memory deficits go unaddressed, some teens and adults begin to use inappropriate or challenging behavior to compensate.
+Over time, many learners with diverse needs may resort to refusals, delay tactics, or aggression when frustrated or avoiding complex tasks.
+If your learner engages in challenging behaviors tied back to working memory, it’s important to focus on teaching a more appropriate replacement behavior.
+Teach them when and how to ask for help—in a more constructive way than using challenging behavior.

 Don’t Be Afraid to Seek Support

-If you’ve tried some of the strategies above or are concerned you may not have the support necessary to help your child or student with working memory, consult with a professional.
-Your child’s medical care team or an experienced mental health professional can support you in making informed decisions about the best steps for you and your child.
+If you’ve tried some of the strategies above or are concerned you may not have the support necessary to help your learner with working memory, consult with a professional.
+A medical care team member or an experienced mental-health professional can support you in making informed decisions about the best steps forward.
 Don’t be afraid to reach out for help.
-Continuing to develop working memory—whatever your child’s diverse learning needs—will only lead to more success in the future.
+Continuing to develop working memory, whatever the individual’s diverse learning needs, will only lead to more success in the future.

 Further Reading